 Message processing semantics of any system reading Kafka depends on the way the consumer handles offsets.
 For applications storing messages to another system, i.e. stream loaders, the question boils down to whether offsets are stored before, after or atomically together with data, which determines whether the loader is at-most, at-least or exactly once.

 All the currently bundled storage implementations strive for exactly-once semantics by loading data and offsets together in a single atomic transaction.
-There are various strategies for achieving this, the most obvious solution being storing the offsets in the data itself, e.g. as extra columns in a database table or in the names of files being transfered to a distributed file system.
-This is the approach taken by the Vertica and ClickHouse storages.
+There are various strategies for achieving this, the most obvious solution being storing the offsets in the data itself, e.g. as extra columns in a database table or in the names of files being transferred to a distributed file system.
+This is the approach taken by the Iceberg, Vertica and ClickHouse storages.

 An alternative approach is to store data in a two-phase commit, which is done in the HDFS and S3 storage implementations.
 The prepare step consists of staging a file (uploading to a temporary location in HDFS or starting a multi-part upload in S3) and committing new offsets with the staging information to the Kafka offset commit metadata while retaining the original offsets.
 The commit step stores the staged file (moves it to the final destination in HDFS or completes the multi-part upload in S3) and commits the new offsets to Kafka, at the same time clearing the staging metadata.
 In this approach the transaction would be rolled back if the loader crashes before completing the staging phase, or replayed if it crashed after staging.

 One possible caveat is the scenario when data committing queues up, in that case the loader can suspend Kafka consumption and eventually this could lead to a rebalance event.
 The sink will try to cancel all pending commits and clear the queue, but if the in-progress commit does not react to the cancellation and silently succeeds in the background it would result in data duplication.
-Setting the max.poll.interval.ms Kafka consumer property to be much larger than the storage timeout helps alleviate the problem, but in theory it can still happen.
+Setting the max.poll.interval.ms

 The stream loader library provides basically no overhead compared to a stand-alone Kafka consumer, it actually is just a Kafka consumer that provides tools and components to sink the stream to storage, hence the the overall performance depends on the configuration of the consumer (number of threads, buffer sizes, poll duration, etc.) and the implementation of the sinking part.